 Proper Use of Colors for Site Optimization

-- Complementary color scheme is the one that contains colors that are placed one in front of another in the color wheel.
-For example, if you select blue violet, the complementary one will be light yellow orange.
+- A complementary color scheme contains colors that are placed one in front of another in the color wheel.
+For example, if you select blue-violet, the complementary one will be light yellow-orange.

-- Analogous color scheme is the one that contains three colors that are placed one next to another in the color wheel.
-For example, these may be yellow, yellow green and green.
+- An analogous color scheme contains three colors that are placed one next to another in the color wheel.
+For example, these may be yellow, yellow-green, and green.

-- When we speak about color triad, we need to recollect the basics of geometry.
+- When we speak about the color triads, we need to recollect the basics of geometry.
 There is nothing too complicated, so don’t be afraid that you won’t cope with this task.
-All that you need to do is picking three colors that are equidistant from each other.
-While connecting them by means of straight lines, you will attain a triangle revealing the combination of three colors.
-For example, these may be orange, violet and green.
+All that you need to do is pick three colors that are equidistant from each other.
+While connecting them using straight lines, you will attain a triangle revealing the combination of three colors.
+For example, these may be orange, violet, and green.

-- As the name implies, a rectangle color scheme suggests you to connect pairs of complementary colors.
-When connected by means of lines, the combination will get a shape of a rectangle.
-For example, you can select red and green, yellow orange and blue violet.
-All together they will make up a rectangular color scheme.
+- As the name implies, a rectangle color scheme suggests you connect pairs of complementary colors.
+When connected using lines, the combination will get a shape of a rectangle.
+For example, you can select red and green, yellow orange, and blue violet.
+Together they will make up a rectangular color scheme.

-- As per the monochromatic color scheme, it suggests you using darker and lighter shades of the same color.
-For example, it you decide to build your website in blue color, you can pick different shades of darker and lighter blues within one and the same design.
+- The monochromatic color scheme, suggests you use darker and lighter shades of the same color.
+For example, if you decide to build your website in blue color, you can pick different shades of darker and lighter blues within the same design.

-When applied in practice, such combinations of colors will help you to not only add an eye-pleasing presentation to your site, but also draw the users’ attention to the areas that are of the biggest importance.
+When applied in practice, such combinations of colors will help you not only add an eye-pleasing presentation to your site but also draw the users’ attention to the areas that are of the biggest importance.

 The choice of a color scheme depends heavily on the niche in which you work.
-Business, financial and accounting sites commonly feature clean and concise layouts built in blue.
+Business, financial, and accounting sites commonly feature clean and concise layouts built-in blue.
 For example, the following ready-made WordPress design for medical web portals features a professional and well-balanced layout featuring different shades of blue.
-CTAs are surrounded with whitespace, which makes them look even more outstanding.
+CTAs are surrounded by whitespace, which makes them look even more outstanding.
 The layout doesn’t feature any heavy design elements, which allows the web audience to remain focused on the written and visual data.

-Food and drink related online resources pursue the goal of making the users’ mouth water and evoke a desire to either purchase some food or visit an establishment where specific offers are being served.
-The most popular color choices of cafe, restaurant, supermarket, and other web projects of this kind are yellow, red and green.
+Food and drink-related online resources pursue the goal of making the users’ mouth water and evoke a desire to either purchase some food or visit an establishment where specific offers are being served.
+The most popular color choices for cafes, restaurants, supermarkets and other web projects of this kind are yellow, red, and green.
 These three hues are known as strong appetizers.
 So, when used on food sites, they are supposed to evoke the right emotions.
 Here is a good example of a restaurant design, where the hues are used smartly.